nichtich/Plack-App-GitHub-WebHook/README.md

     A code reference or an array of code references with tasks that are executed on an incoming webhook.
 Each task gets passed the encoded payload, the [event](https://developer.github.com/webhooks/#events) and the unique delivery
-    ID.
+    ID, and a [logger object](#logging).
 If the task returns a true value, next the task is called or HTTP status code 200 is returned.
 Information can be passed from one task to the next by modifying the payload.

     If a task returns a false value or if no task was given, HTTP status code 202 is returned immediately.
 This mechanism can be used for conditional hooks or to